sunpy/sunpy/docs/code_ref/coordinates/index.rst

-It is possible to convert from a `~sunpy.coordinates.frames.Helioprojective` frame with one observer location to another `~sunpy.coordinates.frames.Helioprojective` frame with a different observer location, by converting through `~sunpy.coordinates.frames.BaseHeliographic`, this does involve making an assumption of the radius of the Sun to calculate the position on the solar sphere.
+It is possible to convert from a `~sunpy.coordinates.frames.Helioprojective` frame with one observer location to another `~sunpy.coordinates.frames.Helioprojective` frame with a different observer location, by converting through `~sunpy.coordinates.frames.HeliographicStonyhurst`, this does involve making an assumption of the radius of the Sun to calculate the position on the solar sphere.
 The conversion can be performed as follows::